shaun-jacks/intro-R-workshop-mind/docs/01-Data-Exploration.md

 # table() takes in 1 or more vectors as input
 # since every dataframe column could be considered a vector (or list)
-# we could check for every unique visit with freq counts with
+# we could check for every unique ados version with freq counts with
 table(adosm1$ados_version)
 ```